 Writing True Stories That Matter

 Writing True Stories That Matter is designed for busy individuals, with high intensity leading to high productivity.
-The class meets every other week, Thursday and Friday evenings, 6:00-9:00 PM at the new Arizona State University Washington, DC Center (or, via Vidyo, from 4:00-7:00 PM at the Tempe campus), from January 11 through April 27, 2018.
+The class mostly meets every other week, Thursday and Friday evenings, 6:00-9:00 PM at the new Arizona State University Washington, DC Center from January 10 through April 26, 2019.
+See the schedule below.

 If you are not currently an ASU student, you must first become a non-degree seeking graduate student.
 The process is quick and easy: